uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

-- **Managed Code**: This is the code that runs under the supervision of the **CLR (Common Language Runtime)**.
-It means that the CLR manages things like memory, security, and exception handling for this code.
-C# code running on .NET is an example of managed code.
+- **Managed Code**: This is the code that runs under the supervision of the **CLR (Common Language Runtime)**. `It means that the CLR manages things like memory, security, and exception handling for this code.
+C# code running on .NET is an example of managed code.`

-- **Unmanaged Code**: This is the code that is executed directly by the operating system, outside the control of the CLR.
+- **Unmanaged Code**: This is the code that is `executed directly by the operating system, outside the control of the CLR`.
 Languages like C and C++ produce unmanaged code.
 Unmanaged code requires manual memory management and lacks the built-in security features of managed code.

 #### Chinese Explanation: